Brands & Logos:

 Over the years, I have created many logos for my clients.
 This is always a favorite assignment, and an area in which I’ve spent many years developing expertise.
 In designing these essential marketing tools, I have often noticed client confusion about the difference between a brand and a logo.
-This month’s Design Deli explains.
+Here’s an explanation.

 - Customer relations and service